 Parents and guardians’ access to information

 Under the Education and Training Act 2020 and the National Administration Guidelines, parents and guardians have the right to access information directly relating to matters concerning the education of their child/student.

 Under the Privacy Act 2020, any other personal information about a student held by Te Kura can only be released to the student.
 Personal information about a student will only be released to another party, including parents and guardians, with the student’s written permission or where the Privacy Act provides for an exception to be made.

 Students have the right to access and request corrections to personal information held by the school by putting a request in writing to the school’s Privacy Officer.

 Any requests for personal information about a student not directly related to their education should also be put in writing to the school’s Privacy Officer.

 Increasingly, Te Kura is facilitating access for its students to a variety of online education providers that offer programmes and resources of value to students.
 These sites are designed for the New Zealand Curriculum and NCEA, and Te Kura recommends these sites to our students as they provide learning resources, which can supplement Te Kura courses.
 Te Kura makes every effort to confirm that these providers have robust privacy policies and are secure in terms of maintaining personal data.

 To facilitate access to these providers, Te Kura sends the provider the name, identification number and email address of each student enrolled in related courses.
-The provider will then email the student with registration instructions.
-Registration is not compulsory.
-If a student does not want to register, they do not have to do so.

 Any students with questions, concerns or feedback about such online education providers, the sites, or the registration process should email email@example.com.